 1930 World Cup Soccer Ball of “Tiento”

-One of the two soccer balls used in the first 1930 World Cup final between Argentina and Uruguay is shown above.
+One of the two soccer balls used in the first 1930 World Cup final between Argentina and Uruguay is shown above, this was the first world cup soccer ball.
 This leather football was used in the final match and taken by an Uruguayan team player.
 It may have even played a part in the outcome of the first world cup in 1930.
 Argentina and Uruguay could not agree on which ball to use.
 So they decided to use an Argentinean ball the first half and a ball supplied by Uruguay the second half.
 As it turned out, Argentina was ahead at halftime 2-1.
 However; Uruguay came back to win the match in the second half 4-2 using their ball!

 Uruguay hosted the first world cup tournament in 1930.

 Uruguay 1930 World Cup Team Picture

 Uruguay won the first world cup tournament in 1930.
 The first world cup soccer ball ball shown in the picture above is in much better shape than the one shown above!

 The final between the South American rivals lived up to billing.
 Each side held the lead for stretches in the first half, but Uruguayan striker Pedro Cea equalized at 2-2, 12 minutes into the second half.
 Victoriano Santos Iriarte scored the game-winner for Uruguay in the 68th minute, and Hector Castro’s strike in injury time sealed the victory, setting the final score at 4-2 in favor of Uruguay.